A Work of Stunning Artistic Achievement

 An American Original

-Historical picture, above, by GM Photographic demonstrates Harley Earl's 3D DNA world best.
-As a matter of fact, every global car maker today follows this exact technological business pattern (pre-engineering a car or truck ahead of time) in full-size clay model mode within a state-of-the-art car design department.
+Historical picture, above, by GM Photographic demonstrate just one important facet of Harley Earl's new three dimensional world of car architecture.
+His 3D DNA radically went on to revolutionize the global auto building economy As a matter of fact, every worldwide car maker today follows this exact technological business pattern (pre-engineering a car or truck ahead of time) in full-size clay model mode within a state-of-the-art car design department.

 Why did Harley's invention of creating this formalized business pattern entail such an incredible forward vision, hence becoming such a titanic achievement today?
-Because since the end of WW Two, every car and truck -- worldwide -- comes to life using this pioneer's advanced car design technology.
-Yes, it's truly an astounding figure, 1 billion cars and trucks stem from the original clay modeling process the California engineer Harley Earl invented.
+Because since the end of WW Two, every car and truck -- worldwide -- has come to life using this pioneer's advanced building technology.
+Yes, it's truly an astounding figure for over a 1 billion cars and trucks stem from the original clay modeling process this California engineer Harley Earl invented.
+The following quote of his sums up a big part behind why the story still remains a mystery to this very day, “Secrecy is a necessary part of the process.”